YimingWangMingle/EME/README.md

 ![Our Method Performance 4](./figs/44.gif)

 ### Results of Other Methods
-For comparison, we also present the performance of other methods (see details in the paper) under the same experimental conditions.
+For comparison, we also present the performance of other methods (see details in the paper).
 These comparisons highlight the advantages of EME in handling complex exploration tasks.

 ![Other Method Performance 1](./figs/11.gif)
 ![Other Method Performance 2](./figs/12.gif)